tonton-golio/computational_physics/assets/continuum_mechanics/text/tensorfundamentals.md

 \sigma_{1D} = \sigma_{11}
 $$

 The diagonal elements represent *normal stresses* along the corresponding basis vectors.
 The off-diagonal elements represent the *shear stresses* that propagate through the continuum.
 The columns of $\sigma$ are the *traction vectors* of the Cauchy stress tensor.
 Each element of $\sigma$ has units of Pascal $Nm^{-2}$ and in order for it to be physical, symmetry is enforced as $\sigma=\sigma^T$.

 For any solids that have forces propagation through them, there exist a basis for the Cauchy stress tensor such that only the diagonal element remain and no shear stresses are experienced.
 Normal and shear stresses are therefore a matter of perspective since they depend on the choosen basis, which is arbitrary.
 This "normal" basis is the eigenbasis of the Cauchy stress tensor.

-## __Stress Deviator__
+## __Stress Deviator and Invariants__
 It is convenient to introduce the *stress deviator* which is defined as the Cauchy stress tensor but removing the normal stresses or equivalently the pressure
 $$
 s=\sigma-p\mathbf{I}\hspace{0.3cm} \text{where}\hspace{0.3cm} p=\frac{1}{3}tr(\sigma)